Muha-a/Breeze-angular-sample/README.md

 To enable AD authorization set parameter "ADAuth" to "On" in web.config file.

-The report an application tries to retrieve from the Jasper-server.
+The application tries to retrieve a report from the Jasper-server.